 Tell your healthcare provider if you smoke or take any medicines regularly, such as

 statins, diuretics, or hormone medicine.
-Follow your provider's instructions about
+Follow your provider's directions about whether

-whether or not you need to stop taking some of these medicines for the test.
-Tell
+or not you need to stop taking some of these medicines for the test.
+Tell your healthcare

-your healthcare provider about all medicines, herbs, vitamins, and supplements you
+provider about all medicines, herbs, vitamins, and supplements you are taking.
+This

 includes medicines that don't need a prescription and any illegal drugs you may use.